Aurbcd/NNSelfDrivingCar/README.md

 Unity3D is required to use this project.

 ## Contact
-For any remarks or problem, contact me at: <contact.keyofmagic@gmail.com>
+For any remarks or issues, contact me at: <contact.keyofmagic@gmail.com>